 While many governments lent monetary support to citizens during that difficult time, it did not come immediately.
 An emergency fund needs to be there when you suddenly don’t have any money coming in and you need to buy groceries.

 You might think of your credit card as money that is at your disposal in an emergency.
-It’s not a good idea because of the huge interest rates and the hit you’ll take to your credit score.
-If you don’t know your credit score, it might be a good idea to check it regularly on sites like Rocket Credit Scores.
+This is not a good idea because of the huge interest rates and the hit you’ll take to your credit score.
+If you don’t know your credit score, it might be a good idea to check it regularly on sites like Credit Karma.

 You might need six months’ worth of expenses, and that can put you in dangerous interest charge territory on your credit card and ruin your credit score.